+All chemical enrichment occurs in a single well-mixed bulge gas reservoir.
+Gas flows (inflows or outflows) simply add to or remove mass from this same reservoir, with instantaneous mixing and a homogeneous chemical composition throughout.

-An extended version of OMEGA, OMEGA+ \citep{Cote2018, Cote2019}, was designed to model multi-phase and multi-episode galactic evolution.
-OMEGA+ introduces a chemically evolving circumgalactic medium (CGM) that can exchange mass and metals with the central galaxy, enabling a two-zone mass-flow architecture rather than a strictly single-zone system.
-It also supports arbitrary, user-defined gas inflow histories, allowing multi-episode accretion such as the two-infall structure implemented in this study.
+An extended version of OMEGA, OMEGA+ \citep{Cote2018, Cote2019}, was designed to model multiphase and multiepisode galactic evolution.
+OMEGA+ introduces a chemically evolving CGM that can exchange mass and metals with the central galaxy, enabling a two-zone mass-flow architecture rather than a strictly single-zone system.
+It also supports arbitrary user-defined gas inflow histories, allowing multiepisode accretion, such as the two-infall structure implemented in this study.

-For this study, we implemented an internal further extension to OMEGA+, OMEGA++\footnote{\url{https://github.com/nialljmiller/MDF_GCE_SMC_DEMC}}, which permits time-dependent star-formation efficiency (SFE) so that the efficiency may change across evolutionary phases.
+For this study, we implemented a further internal extension to OMEGA+, N'OMEGA+\footnote{\url{https://github.com/nialljmiller/MDF_GCE_SMC_DEMC}}, which permits time-dependent SFE, so that the efficiency may change across evolutionary phases.
 It also includes an SFE-aware time stepping to ensure the star formation rate is never undersampled.

-In this study we employ OMEGA++ in an inflows-only configuration.
+In this study, we employ N'OMEGA+ in an inflows-only configuration.
 This choice is motivated by both physical and practical considerations.
-First, the deep gravitational potential of a bulge makes strong large-scale galactic winds unlikely --- supernova feedback is unlikely to overcome the bulge’s binding energy, so most of the gas would be retained and rapidly converted into stars \citep{Elmegreen1999,Barbuy2018}.
-Second, including outflows would introduce additional unconstrained parameters (e.g.\ mass-loading factor, wind-onset criteria, wind metallicity), which would expand the parameter space and undermine the constraining power of our posterior analysis.
-Finally, observations of the bulge suggest a short, intense star-formation history with rapid gas consumption and little ongoing gas loss which is consistent with an inflow-only gas-retention scenario \citep{Barbuy2018,Matteucci2021}.
+First, the deep gravitational potential of a bulge makes strong large-scale galactic winds unlikely---SN feedback is unlikely to overcome the bulge's binding energy, so most of the gas would be retained and rapidly converted into stars \citep{Elmegreen99,Barbuy18}.
+Second, including outflows would introduce additional unconstrained parameters (e.g., mass-loading factor, wind-onset criteria, and wind metallicity), which would expand the parameter space and undermine the constraining power of our posterior analysis.
+Finally, observations of the bulge suggest a short, intense star formation history with rapid gas consumption and little ongoing gas loss that is consistent with an inflow-only gas-retention scenario \citep{Barbuy18,Matteucci2021}.